BugCrush/Rapid-Chat/README.md

 ### Instructions:

 1. `git clone https://github.com/BugCrush/Rapid-Chat.git`

+    > clones the repository into your desired directory

 2. `cd Rapid-Chat`

+    > takes your terminal into the root directory for further instructions

 3. `npm i`

+    > installs all other remaining dependencies (if any) on your machine

 4. `npm start`

+    > kickstarts the node server and starts running the website on the localhost under the hood

 5. Go to browser and visit "localhost:5000"

+    > the website, hosted on PORT 5000, is now visible for all changes made on the local machine
 ---
 ### Contributions: